The Silent Potential Performer

 Once teams have gone down this road, even doling out great rewards to those infected by the inertia will not retrieve the disillusioned nor draw them back into the mainstream.
 The glaring truth is that managers listen to ideas and concepts that confirm what they already believe in; thus ignoring or brushing aside possible constructive contribution.
 Tragically it is the demonstration of cognitive dissonance at its best.

-Any effort to push or pull a department/organisation out of this daily drudgery of mediocrity will be a one person effort.
+Any effort to push or pull a department/organization out of this daily drudgery of mediocrity will be a one person effort.
 This form of “leadership” will become the role of the line manager and he is the fall guy if nothing moves.
 No company or firm today can be run on the whims and fancies of an individual alone, even if he or she takes the lead from someone a notch higher in seniority.
-The truth is that growth must be the collective goal of an organisation.
+The truth is that growth must be the collective goal of an organization.
 So the objectives should be instilled in each and every employee, if possible with the same measure of commitment though that might be a bridge too far.
-Nevertheless, it must be a combined, joint effort, so that success comes in multiplicity, the organisation, the managers and the employees feel the progress.
+Nevertheless, it must be a combined, joint effort, so that success comes in multiplicity, the organization, the managers and the employees feel the progress.

 The making of a destructive manager:

 - Develops a coterie of two or more individuals.

 - Never has larger departmental meetings even just to brain storm

 - Never stops to listen to an idea from junior or peer